 Choosing a vehicle amplifier is similar to selecting a standard amplifier.
 Below are the most basic specs to look for in a vehicle amplifier:

-It’s a measurement of the sound quality an amplifier can make.
+It’s a measurement of the audio quality an amplifier can make.
 The speakers used with your amplifier will determine the required power output.

 THD + N (Total Harmonic Distortion) and Noise

 It’s a metric for how much noise or coloring an amplifier adds to the audio it produces.

 A lower number for this metric indicates that the audio system is similar to the sound quality of the audio signal.

 The purchaser’s listening preferences determine the optimal THD + N value.

 There are two signals in stereo amplifiers, including a proper signal and a left one.
 It’s a metric for determining the amount of a signal combined with the second.

 A negative decibel value indicates that the right and the left signals are separated more clearly.